 - 24-hour quiet hours go into effect during final exam periods

 Use of amplified instruments in residential community rooms or common spaces is prohibited.
-Placement of sound equipment or speakers in windows and common areas of the residential community without the express permission of DRL professional staff is prohibited.
-Residents may receive a warning but violations of these policies may be addressed through the Student Code of Conduct process.
+Placement of sound equipment or speakers in windows and common areas of the residential community without the express permission of Residence Life professional staff is prohibited.

 Residents are expected to resolve conflicts amongst themselves to the best of their abilities.
-Residents may get assistance from DRL staff for mediating conflict.
+Residents may get assistance from Residence Life staff for mediating conflict.
 When conflicts are unable to be resolved amicably, all residents involved in the conflict may be required to relocate to new living spaces.

 Smoke and Tobacco Free Campus Policy

-The entirety of residential campus and its facilities are subject to the University of Alaska Smoke & Tobacco Free Campus Policy.
+The entirety of the residential campus and its facilities are subject to the University of Alaska Smoke & Tobacco Free Campus Policy.
+Smoking and all forms of tobacco, including but not limited to, cigarettes, cigars, snuff, e-cigarettes, e-hookahs, vaping devices, and chewing tobacco, are not permitted in any residential communities, on the UAA campus, and all UA properties.
+Smoking in a residence hall or apartment rooms or common areas may result in cleaning fees being assessed to student accounts.
 Please refer to this website for the entire policy: smoke-free campus policies.

 Residents shall not take or possess another's property without permission of the owner.
 This includes, but is not limited to, property of a roommate, resident, any other individual, company, or the University.